Instructions for Authors

 The Editors generally take the optimal length of an article to be 20–25 manuscript pages, not including notes, but lengthier submissions of exceptional quality will receive full consideration.
 Manuscripts should conform to The Chicago Manual of Style (15th edition).
 Review articles should be 8–12 pages.

-Manuscripts must be in English and must begin with a title page that includes the names, e-mail addresses, and affiliations of all authors and a 100-word abstract.
+Manuscripts must be in English.
+A separate document that includes the names, e-mail addresses, and affiliations of all authors and a 100-word abstract must accompany each manuscript.
 Authors' names should not appear elsewhere in the manuscript.

 File formats.
 The preferred format for submitting manuscripts online is Microsoft Word (.doc files).
 If you are unable to submit a Microsoft Word file, Editorial Manager will also accept Word Perfect (.wpd), Adobe Acrobat (.pdf), and Rich Text (.rtf) files.